Sonya is currently taking new clients.

-Sonya has worked as a Psychologist for 33 years.
-Although EMDR is her first love, over many years she has collected skills and knowledge from many treatment strategies.
+Sonya has worked as a Psychologist for 34 years During these years she has collected skills and knowledge from many treatment strategies.
 This has tailored her unique, eclectic, therapeutic style.
 In 1992 she attended the first EMDR training in Australia, conducted by Francine Shapiro and went on to be a facilitator, and then to train other EMDR practitioners over a number of years.
 She has spent many years in Private Practice, EAP, running community based workshops and providing consultative services to organisations, covering topics ranging from stress management to parenting skills, from Anxiety management to Life Coaching.
 Sonya has experience working with Emergency Service workers for the management of stress and Post Traumatic Stress Disorder.

 What I can do for you